Pochwar/RedWire/README.md

 Faker is used to populate DB with fake users.
 Set quantity of fake users to create in config/config.js, then run `npm run faker`

+## Architecture

+Website architecture and routes can be checked here : https://coggle.it/diagram/WTUSkiIjogAB_ihz